-Take for example, Brianna R. in the video below, who used the Self-Publishing School program to write and launch her book, which she now makes $4,000 per month from.
+Take Brianna R. in the video below, for example, who used the Self-Publishing School program to write and launch her book, which she now makes $4,000 per month from.

 Don’t go into writing or publishing if your sole purpose is to make millions; having that mindset could set you up for failure.
 Instead, go into your career with a fiery passion for writing and sharing your message with the world.
 With hard work and persistence, the rest will fall into place.

 Here are some realities to keep aware of when it comes to how much authors make:

 - Publishing a book is usually not going to bring you overnight success.
 It takes a solid book marketing plan!

 - Writing a book will not make you rich in most cases.
 Most authors find their financial success from writing multiple books or using a book to grow their business.

 - Writing and publishing is not a get-rich-quick scheme.
 Writing is hard – ask any writer!
 Publishing takes dedication.
 Publishing a book doesn't mean instant fame and wealth.

 - Many authors find success by leveraging their books to create a business.
 The majority of authors with a high salary are those who launch a business from their book or write multiple books.